odojs/odo/README.md

 ```

 ## Plugin
 Plugin is a component to help load other plugins.
-Provides web, api, domain and projection methods that call the same named method on an array of plugins passed to it's constructor.
+It provides web, api, domain and projection methods that call the same named method on an array of plugins passed to it's constructor.

 ```coffee
 define [